 Oxwich also has a close connection with the start of Methodism in the Gower Peninsula, as John Wesley stayed in this lovely little thatched cottage when he came to Gower between 1762 and 1773.

-Recently renovated to a high standard in 2014.
 Set in a prime location with sea and countryside views.
 Easy access to two beaches.
-Sleeps 2-4 people.
+One bedroom, king size bed, sleeps 2.
 Fully equipped with private parking.
-Bed linen and towels provided.
+Bed linen, towels provided.
 Pets welcome with prior arrangement.
 Non-smoking

 Visit Wales 5*.
 Sleeps 13 people in 4 bedrooms.
 Fully equipped bunkhouse within walking distance of beach set on a working dairy farm.
 Parking and full disabled access.
 Pets welcome by arrangement.
 No smoking.
 Storage for bikes and boards.

 Whether you’re looking for a quiet family day out, or exciting water activities we have something for you.
 Ideally located on the Gower Peninsula, Oxwich Watersports offers a range of activities to cater for the easy going all the way through to the thrill seeking adventurer.